Thinking of Starting a Business with a Family Member? Watch Out for These 5 Dangers

 Starting a business requires careful planning and strategic preparation, but hard work alone isn’t always enough.
 Sometimes you need to lean on a system of support.
 Whether it’s borrowing capital from Mom and Dad or partnering up with a sibling, entrepreneurs and seasoned professionals alike often turn to those they trust when launching a new venture – and who better to trust than family, right?

 Unfortunately, as many can attest, going into business with a family member, or even a close friend, can end badly for even the most strongly bonded tribes.
-As attorneys who handle disputes between business owners, partners, and shareholders throughout Texas, our team at Hendershot, Cannon & Hisey, P.C. is all too aware of common conflicts and pitfalls that can put relatives’ personal and professional ties at risk.
+As attorneys who handle disputes between business owners, partners, and shareholders throughout Texas, our team at Hendershot, Cowart & Hisey, P.C. is all too aware of common conflicts and pitfalls that can put relatives’ personal and professional ties at risk.

 Business & Family Members: Common Problems